UofABioinformaticsHub/shinyNgsreports/README.md

-# ngsReports-shinyApp
+# fastqcRShiny

-Graphical User Interface for the [ngsReports](https://github.com/UofABioinformaticsHub/ngsReports) R package.
+Graphical User Interface for inspecting FastQC reports using the [ngsReports](https://github.com/UofABioinformaticsHub/ngsReports) R package.

 ## Installation
 To install required packages and the ngsReports base package follow the instructions below.